Jahleel Addae: 2018

 In 2018, Addae started all 16 games, recording 75 combined tackles, one sack, three passes defensed, and an interception.

 On March 9, 2019, Addae was released by the Chargers after six seasons.

 Houston Texans

 On May 1, 2019, Addae signed with the Houston Texans.

 Addae made his debut with the Texans in week 1 against the New Orleans Saints.
-In the game, Addae made 2 tackles in the 30-28 loss.
+In the game, Addae made 2 tackles in the 30–28 loss.
 In week 9 against the Jacksonville Jaguars in London, Addae recorded his first interception of the season off Gardner Minshew in the 26–3 win.

 Los Angeles Chargers (second stint)

 On September 23, 2020, Addae was signed to the Los Angeles Chargers practice squad.
 He was elevated to the active roster on September 26 for the team's week 3 game against the Carolina Panthers, and reverted to the practice squad after the game.
 He was promoted to the active roster on September 29, 2020.
+He appeared in 11 games for the Chargers in the 2020 season.

 Indianapolis Colts

 On October 26, 2021, Addae was signed to the Indianapolis Colts practice squad.
 He was promoted to the active roster on November 20.
+He appeared in nine games for the Colts in the 2021 season.

+Retirement

+On December 11, 2023, Addae signed a one-day contract to retire as a member of the Chargers.